lawalty/studio/README.md

     NEXT_PUBLIC_FIREBASE_APP_ID=your_app_id
     ```

-3.  **Where to find these values:** You can find your Firebase project's configuration in the Firebase Console:
+*   **Where to find these values:** You can find your Firebase project's configuration in the Firebase Console:
     *   Go to your Firebase project.
     *   Click the gear icon next to "Project Overview" and select "Project settings".
     *   In the "General" tab, scroll down to the "Your apps" section.
     *   Select your web app.
     *   You will find the configuration values (`apiKey`, `authDomain`, etc.) there.

+### 4. Restart the App

-4. **Restart the App:** After saving the `.env.local` file, you must restart the application for the changes to take effect.
+After creating or modifying the `.env.local` file, you **must restart the application** for the changes to take effect.